-- Based on the results in Table 2-12, only the Kearneysville and Martinsburg clusters needs to be considered further. - The 2020/2021 average emissions from each source within the Kearneysville and Martinsburg cluster are summarized in Table 2-13. - The Q/d ratio was then determined for each source and only those with a Q/d above 20 were considered.
-Based on the results in Table 2-13 only the Argos USA and Knauf Insulation Inwood emissions will be considered in the regional inventory.
-Other sources in the Kearneysville ad Martinsburg clusters are eliminated from consideration due to minimal emissions and not expected to impact the airshed surrounding the proposed Project. - The source parameters and emission rates for Argos USA (previously ESSROC Cement)18 and Knauf Insulation - Inwood are obtained from December 2017 Prevention of Significant Deterioration Application - Appendix C Air Quality Assessment, for Roxul USA, Inc. as summarized in Table 2-14 and Table 2-15.19
+- The 2020/2021 average emissions from each cluster are summarized in Table 2-18. - The Q/d ratio was then determined for each cluster source and only those with a Q/d above 20 would be considered further. - Based on the results in Table 2-18, only the Kearneysville and Martinsburg clusters needs to be considered further. - The 2020/2021 average emissions from each source within the Kearneysville and Martinsburg cluster are summarized in Table 2-19. - The Q/d ratio was then determined for each source and only those with a Q/d above 20 were considered.
+Based on the results in Table 2-19 only the Argos USA and Knauf Insulation Inwood emissions will be considered in the regional inventory.
+Other sources in the Kearneysville ad Martinsburg clusters are eliminated from consideration due to minimal emissions and not expected to impact the airshed surrounding the proposed Project. - The source parameters and emission rates for Argos USA (previously ESSROC Cement)23 and Knauf Insulation - Inwood are obtained from December 2017 Prevention of Significant Deterioration Application - Appendix C Air Quality Assessment, for Roxul USA, Inc. as summarized in Table 2-20 and Table 2-21.24

-Table 2-12.
+Table 2-18.
 West Virginia Regional Inventory Cluster Average 2020/2021 Emissions

 Cluster 2020/2021 Average, Q 1 (tons) Distance from Project, d (km) Q/d Q/d < 20?

 Berkeley 29 6.5 4.45 Yes

-Kearneysville 460 16 28.75 No
+Kearneysville 534 16 33.40 No

 Martinsburg 2,762 13 212.46 No

 LCS Services 100 9 10.86 Yes

 OX Paperboard 20 26 0.78 Yes

 US Silica 55 30 1.85 Yes